WORKNC’s Wheel Carrier Machining Partnership

-Utilising WorkNC’s diverse 2D, 3D and 5-axis toolpaths, the wheel carrier was machined from AlMgCuPb aluminium using adaptive trochoidal roughing and global re-roughing strategies and finished largely with 3+2 axes.
+Utilizing WORKNC’s diverse 2D, 3D and 5-axis toolpaths, the wheel carrier was machined from AlMgCuPb aluminum using adaptive trochoidal roughing and global re-roughing strategies and finished largely with 3+2 axes.

 It was carried out on a Hermle C32U machine, with the stock held in place by a Gressel workholding system.
 The Ingersoll cutting tools included FormMaster pro for the pre-roughing and machining of the back of the carrier, ChipSurfer for re-roughing, OctoPlus for facing, ChipSurfer Ball for contour finishing, and a variety of tools for drilling, tapping and boring.

-Gerhard Hermann, Sales Engineer at WorkNC, says the partnership shows co-ordinated teamwork in the manufacturing chain between machine tools, cutting tools, workholding and CAM software.
+Gerhard Hermann, Sales Engineer at WORKNC, says the partnership shows co-ordinated teamwork in the manufacturing chain between machine tools, cutting tools, workholding and CAM software.
 “We have worked together on many occasions in the past few years.
-This wheel carrier for a racing car is a perfect example of how a proven, single source solution ensures manufacturers can optimise their machining process.”
+This wheel carrier for a racing car is a perfect example of how a proven, single source solution ensures manufacturers can optimize their machining process.”